 - 4.6.1 The ICB may appoint committees and arrange for its functions to be exercised by such committees.
-Each committee may appoint subcommittees and arrange for the functions exercisable by the committee to be exercised by those subcommittees. - 4.6.2 All committees and subcommittees are listed in the SoRD. - 4.6.3 Each committee and subcommittee established by the ICB operates under terms of reference agreed by the Board.
+Each committee may appoint subcommittees and arrange for the functions exercisable by the committee to be exercised by those subcommittees. - 4.6.2 All committees and subcommittees are listed in the SoRD. - 4.6.3 Each committee established by the ICB operates under terms of reference agreed by the Board.
+In the event of the establishment of a subcommittee the terms of reference will be approved by the Parent Committee.
 All terms of reference are published in the Governance Handbook. - 4.6.4 The Board remains accountable for all functions, including those that it has delegated to committees and subcommittees and, therefore, appropriate reporting and assurance arrangements are in place and documented in the terms of reference.
 All committees and subcommittees that fulfil delegated functions of the ICB, will be required to:

-- Submit to the ICB Board a decision and assurance report following each Committee meeting, summarising key decisions.
-In the case of subcommittees, these will be submitted to their Parent Committee; - b) Submit their confirmed Minutes to the ICB Board for assurance.
+- a) Submit to the ICB Board a decision and assurance report following each committee meeting, summarising key decisions.
+In the case of subcommittees, these will be submitted to their Parent Committee as required; - b) Submit their confirmed Minutes to the ICB Board for assurance.
 In the case of subcommittees, these will be submitted to their Parent Committee. - c) Comply with agreed internal audit findings and committee effectiveness reviews. - d) Demonstrably consider the equality and diversity implications of decisions they make and consider whether any new resource allocation achieves positive change around inclusion, equality and diversity. - e) Members will abide by the 'Principles of Public Life' (The Nolan Principles) and the NHS Code of Conduct. - 4.6.5 Any committee or subcommittee established in accordance with clause 4.6 may consist of, or include, persons who are not ICB members or employees. - 4.6.6 All members of committees and subcommittees that exercise the ICB commissioning functions will be approved by the Chair.
 The Chair will not approve an individual to such a committee or subcommittee if they consider that the appointment could reasonably be regarded as undermining the independence of the health service because of the candidate's involvement with the private healthcare sector or otherwise - 4.6.7 All members of committees and subcommittees are required to act in accordance with this constitution, including the Standing Orders as well as the Standing Financial Instructions and any other relevant ICB policy. - 4.6.8 The following committees will be maintained: - a) Audit Committee: This committee is accountable to the Board and provides an independent and objective view of the ICB's compliance with its statutory responsibilities.
 The committee is responsible for arranging appropriate internal and external audit.

-The Audit Committee will be chaired by a Non-executive Member (other than the Chair and Deputy Chair of the ICB) who has the qualifications, expertise or experience to enable them to express credible opinions on finance and audit matters.
+The Audit Committee will be chaired by a Non-Executive Member (other than the Chair and Deputy Chair of the ICB) who has the qualifications, expertise or experience to enable them to express credible opinions on finance and audit matters.